Utah Residential Solar: What To Expect in 2018

-Once all the paperwork is submitted and you have decided on your system design, it is time for the installation of your system.
-Installation shouldn’t take too long.
-Go Solar group is able to have your solar system fully installed within two work days or less depending on weather conditions.
+Once all the paperwork gets submitted it’s time for the installation of your system.
+Installation shouldn’t take long.
+Go Solar Group can do an install within one work day, or less, depending on weather conditions.

-If you decide to get solar though Go Solar Group, you can expect that floor coverings will be put down to prevent dirt getting into your home.
+If you decide to get solar though Go Solar Group, floor coverings are used.
 There will also be a 15-30 minute power outage while they are installing.
 Not a terrible thing for an investment that can save you as much as $40,000 over the span of its lifetime.
 Just be sure to know when the the installation is scheduled so you can plan ahead for a brief lapse in electricity.

-There should be some sort of post installation check that occurs when your system is installed.
-This gives you a chance to ask any questions about the installation and for them to walk you though the specifics of your system and how it works.
+A full-service installer will do a post-installation check.
+This gives you a chance to ask any questions you have about the installation.
+It also gives them the opportunity to walk you through the specifics of your system and how it works.

-Go Solar Group makes sure that each customer walks through the system with the Team Lead.
-After the install you will learn about the commissioning of the inverter and where specifics of your system are.
+Go Solar Group makes sure that each customer walks through the system with the team lead.
+After the install, the team lead will help you learn the specifics of your system.

-These specifics include: AC and DC disconnects & when to turn them on, access points, your utility meter, and your utility company’s expectations.
-After you are installed an appointment will be made for your final inspection.
+These specifics include AC and DC disconnects, access points, your net meter and your utility’s expectations.
+After your installation, an appointment for your final inspection will be scheduled.

-Each solar panel and the system itself, if installed by Go Solar Group has a 25-year warranty, which means that you are covered for that duration of time.
+Each solar panel and the system itself, if installed by Go Solar Group, has a 25-year warranty, which means that you are covered for that duration of time.
 However, our systems run efficiently for 40-plus years.
 If there is faulty hardware or software/your panels are damaged, Go Solar Group has your back.

 Moving Forward With Your Solar Installer Decision

-Making the choice to switch to solar power requires considering lots of different aspects of the company you are looking into.
-Don’t let this scare you.
+Making the choice to switch to solar power requires considering all aspects of the company.
 More choices means a personalized fit specific to your needs.